zzhou612/abc-playground/README.md

     ...
 } Abc_NtkFunc_t;
 ```
-Supported type and functionality combinations are showed in the following table:
+Supported type and functionality combinations are shown in the following table:

 |           |  SOP  |  BDD  |  AIG  |  Map  |
 |-----------|-------|-------|-------|-------|